c0r3dump3d/osueta/README.md

 ==============

-        Osueta it's a simple Python script to exploit the OpenSSH User Enumeration Timing Attack, present in OpenSSh versions 5.* and 6.*.
-The script has the ability to make variations of the username employed in the bruteforce attack, and the possibility to establish a DOS condition in the OpenSSh server.
+        Osueta it's a simple Python script to exploit the OpenSSH User Enumeration Timing Attack, present in OpenSSH versions 5.* and 6.*.
+The script has the ability to make variations of the username employed in the bruteforce attack, and the possibility to establish a DOS condition in the OpenSSH server.

         http://cureblog.de/openssh-user-enumeration-time-based-attack/
         http://seclists.org/fulldisclosure/2013/Jul/88